Goat: Worldwide population

+Worldwide distribution of goats in 2015.
+The colour key shows the number of goats per square kilometre.

 The top producers of goat milk in 2022 were India (6.25 million metric tons), Bangladesh (0.91 million metric tons), and South Sudan (0.52 million metric tons).
 As of 2015, India slaughters 41% of 124.4 million goats each year.
 The 0.6 million metric tonnes of goat meat make up 8% of India's annual meat production.
 Approximately 440 million goats are slaughtered each year for meat worldwide, yielding 6.37 million metric tons of meat.